Ask the Experts

-Child Life Services at Stony Brook Children’s Hospital is dedicated to helping children and their families feel comfortable with their experience during hospital and outpatient visits.
-Here, Child Life Specialist Michael Attard wants parents to know more about Child Life Specialists’ critical role at children’s hospitals and how their child- and family-centered approach provides support, education and healing.
+Child Life Services at Stony Brook Children’s Hospital is dedicated to helping children and their families feel comfortable during hospital and outpatient visits.
+Child Life Services Director Joan Alpers wants parents to know more about Child Life Specialists’ critical role at children’s hospitals.

 Who are Child Life Specialists?

-Child Life Specialists are certified healthcare professionals with a strong background in child development and family systems.
-Each Child Life Specialist typically holds a Master’s Degree with an emphasis on human growth and development, education, psychology or a related field of study.
-We also have years of experience in observing how children respond to the many aspects of hospitalization.
+Our specialists are certified healthcare professionals with a strong background in child development and family systems.
+Each Child Life Specialist typically holds a Master’s Degree with an emphasis on human growth and development, education, psychology or creative arts therapies.
+We have years of experience in observing how children respond to the many aspects of hospitalization.
 We are also “on call”to children who may need support because an adult family member is struggling with illness and hospitalization.

 When are Child Life Services used?